firozkhan18/technologies-notes/All-In-One.md

 Choosing the right garbage collector depends on the specific requirements of your application, such as throughput, latency, and memory usage patterns.

+---

+## Causes of Memory Leaks in Java

 A memory leak in Java occurs when the Java Virtual Machine (JVM) retains references to objects that are no longer needed, preventing the garbage collector from reclaiming their memory.
 This can lead to increased memory usage and ultimately cause an application to run out of memory.

-### Causes of Memory Leaks in Java

 1. **Static Fields**: Objects held in static fields are not eligible for garbage collection until the class is unloaded, which typically happens only when the application is terminated.